ShepherdJerred-homework/seminar-presentation/PITCHME.md

   * Stores all of the information to render an object
 * VBO: Vertex Buffer Object

-^
+Note:

-OpenGL stores vertices in vertex buffer objects
+* OpenGL stores vertices in vertex buffer objects
-These buffers are then bound to vertex array objects
+* These buffers are then bound to vertex array objects
-A VAO is then bound and drawn by OpenGL
+* A VAO is then bound and drawn by OpenGL

 ---